 Importing your own parts is a great way to personalize your library!
 If you'd like to import your own list of items, pay close attention to the instructions below!

-Alternatively, you can download a handy part import template sheet here.
+You can download a handy part import template sheet here.

 Now that we have a new spreadsheet, we can begin adding parts.
 You can use the first line to get an idea of what should go into each column.
 Most importantly: be sure each column is filled in with the correct information.
 If you forget what should go into a particular column, head back to the example spreadsheet, and take a look at how Clear Estimates’ part is entered.